Spotlight Not Working on macOS Sonoma? Reindex It to Fix

 • The Finder search isn't working.

 The good news is that all these problems can be resolved by resetting the Spotlight Index.
-In this blog post, we'll guide you through three easy methods to reindex Spotlight.
+In this blog post, we'll guide you through three easy methods to reindex Spotlight on your Mac.

 Spotlight Not Working on macOS Sonoma?
 Reindex It